 You can make these magnetic like the directions on learn create love suggest, or you can make them standing by making half circles with a slit in the center of the rounded side.
 Then make a slit on the bottom of the printed figure.
 Fit the slits together and the figures will stand on their own.

-You can find the directions and patterns for this Tissue Box Nativity Set on the Mommie911 site.
+You can find the directions and patterns for these Nativity set puppets on the Hart of the Mountain site.

 You'll find a great tutorial for making this felt Nativity ornament at wild olive.

 Isn't this little three piece Nativity just too cute?
 The site, Craftily Ever After, has easy-to-follow directions and pictures to help you make this project.